hbprosper/mlinphysics/README.md

 If all goes well, the jupyter lab environment will appear in your default browser.
 Navigate to the *mlinphysics* folder and under the *Files* menu item, click on the notebook *test.ipynb* and execute it.
 This notebook tries to import several Python modules.
 If it does so without error messages, you are ready to try out the other notebooks.

-In general, it is better to work in another folder and to copy the pieces of *milinphysics* you wish to work with.
+In general, it is better to work in another folder and to copy the pieces of *mlinphysics* you wish to work with.
 That way you avoid conflicts if you need to update *mlinphysics* by navigating to that folder and doing
 ```bash
 	git pull
 ```